Dmartinez-96/natLHA/README.md

 `cd DEW4SLHAv1_3`

 Alternatively, if one were to just want the Python scripts for use in their own Python environment, details on packages needed are below.
-Instead of downloading the large executable, precompiled version, the scripts can be downloaded from [GitHub](https://github.com/Dmartinez-96/DEW-Calculator/tree/main/python_script) as a tarball or ZIP file.
+Instead of downloading the large executable, precompiled version, the scripts can be downloaded from [GitHub](https://github.com/Dmartinez-96/DEW-Calculator/releases/tag/DEW4SLHAv1.3) as a tarball or ZIP file from `DEW4SLHAv1_3_py.tar.gz` or `DEW4SLHAv1_3_py.zip`.
 Click on the type of compressed archive you want to download and download them from here.

 ## Standalone executable installation (no Python required)
 This unpacked archive now contains the two methods by which DEW4SLHAv1.3 can be run.
 If you are running the standalone executable, installation is complete with the exception of possibly ensuring the system has a C compiler properly installed, such as `gcc`.